Itamar-Hadad/WhoofPark/README.md

 ---

-# ✨ The Solution — WhoofPark
+# ✨ The Solution: WhoofPark

 WhoofPark provides real time visibility into dog park activity, allowing owners to see which dogs are present, manage their presence, and communicate with other owners at the park.